microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 -  Maintained by Microsoft
 -  Contributed by the community

-For strings that are maintained by Microsoft, please file a bug to us.
-It will take us time as we need perform additional checks to maintain the quality.
+For strings that are maintained by Microsoft, please file a bug to the Web Chat repo.
+Validation will be performed on these changes to maintain high quality.

-For strings that are contributed by the community, please submit a pull request to us.
+For strings that are contributed by the community, please submit a pull request to the Web Chat repo.

 ## Adding new strings for new UI

 To add new strings to be used in the UI, please update `/packages/component/src/localization/en-US.json`.
-Our localization team will pick up the new strings and translate them to all other officially supported languages.
+The localization team will pick up the new strings and translate them to all other officially supported languages.

 ## Overriding localization strings

 Developers can override localization strings in one of two ways.
-An `overrideLocalizedStrings` prop will be passed and it can either be a plain object or a function.
+An `overrideLocalizedStrings` prop can be passed either as a plain object or a function in the Web Chat renderer.

 ```js
 window.WebChat.renderWebChat(